 - Describe any concerns you have for your safety, as well as your family's or your community's safety.

 - If you have concerns about risk or safety issues, consider asking that conditions be imposed on the offender's release.
-For example, some victims ask that the offender have no contact with them or their family.
-Conditions are one of the ways that offenders are managed when they are released.
-Parole Officers also have other tools they can use for monitoring where they go and what they do.
+You could ask that the offender have no contact with you or your family and/or ask that the offender not be permitted to go to specific places.

 - Don't include unnecessary information about yourself or other people.
 For example, if you have changed your name since the offence, you can still use your old name.
 If you have moved, don't give any details about where you are now.

 - Also, remember that, if you refer in your statement to any information that CSC has provided you about the offender, they could realize that you have registered to receive this information.
 More specifically, if you mention information we provide you in a Correctional Plan Progress Report, the PBC may require CSC to share that report with them and with the offender prior to the parole hearing.